Zubair70/ApartmentRentalSystem/README.md

  If a person with more than three debts (at least 3 TenantLetter objects) wants to start the lease, there should be a ProblematicTenantException exception should be thrown with the message - "[NAME SURNAME] has rented rooms: [LIST OF ROOMS RENTED BEFORE]"

-Every item and vehicle has written information about its name and area it occupies.
-Area it occupies can be provided in two ways, as in case of room objects.
+Every item and vehicle has written information about its name and area it occupies. model.Area it occupies can be provided in two ways, as in case of room objects.

-Vehicles are divided into different types:
+Vehicles are divided into different model.types:
 - off-road car
 - city car
 - boat